-What is the Grace Period for a Discover Credit Card?
+What is the Grace Period for a Credit Card?

-While you may have had your credit card for a while, do you know what a “grace period” is?
+Even if you’ve had your credit card for a while, you may not know what a credit card grace period is.
 Do you know how long it lasts and if it’s something you should take advantage of?
-If you have a Discover card, you can look at the Discover Cardmember Agreement to learn about the specifics of your own grace period.
+If you have a Discover® Card, you can look at the Discover Cardmember Agreement to learn about the specifics of your own grace period.

-If you pay your statement balance on time each month, the grace period is the period of time between the end of a billing period and the date your payment is due, and during this time you may pay your credit card bill without paying interest—at least on new purchases.
+A credit card grace period is the period of time between the end of a billing cycle and the date your payment is due.
+Credit card companies aren’t required to provide a grace period on purchases, but it must be 21 days if they do, in compliance with the Credit Card Act of 2009.
+During the grace period, you’re not charged interest on purchases as long as you start the month with a $0 balance, pay your balance in full by the due date, and don’t take a cash advance or do a balance transfer.
 However, if you make just the minimum payment, or even a partial payment that exceeds the minimum payment but is less than the entire balance, the grace period won’t apply and interest will be charged.

-Your grace period will be no less than 21 days, in compliance with the Credit CARD Act of 2009.
-With Discover, your grace period will be at least 25 days from the end of the billing period, or a minimum of 23 days for billing periods that start in February.
+With Discover, your due date will be at least 25 days from the end of the billing period, or a minimum of 23 days for billing periods that start in February.

 Not every transaction has a grace period

-If you don’t pay your new balance in full and on time each month, your new purchases will not get a grace period.
+Also, your new purchases will not get a grace period if you don’t pay your new balance in full and on time each month.
 This means you’ll be charged the daily interest accruing each day.

-Knowing your grace period and due dates help you plan your payment schedule to avoid late fees and interest charges.
-Be sure to know the date when your bill is due and pay the full statement balance on time to avoid paying interest on purchases.
+Knowing your grace period and due dates can help you plan your credit card payment schedule to avoid late fees and interest charges.
+Be sure to know the date when your bill is due, and pay the full statement balance on time to avoid paying interest on purchases.

-Payments made after the due date are late payments, and they may affect your credit score.
-This could impact your ability to get new credit, and affect the interest rate you’re offered on new credit products.
+Payments made after the due date are late payments, and they may affect your credit score and your current interest rate.
+Late payments can also impact your ability to get new credit and affect the interest rate you’re offered on new credit products.

-Familiarize yourself with the features of your grace period and make sure you have reminders of your due date.
+Familiarize yourself with the features of your grace period, and make sure you have reminders set with your credit card issuer for your due date.
 Doing so may help you save money by avoiding interest on purchases as you make your payments on time.

 Was this article helpful?